You are here

 The Editor-in-Chief is responsible for appointing Editorial Board members, setting goals, updating topical areas, overseeing the review process, handling appeals, and handling cases of plagiarism among other topics.

-Eligibility: Must have a strong record of editorial activities and excellence in communications and Network Management.
+Eligibility: Must have a strong record of editorial activities and excellence in communications.
 According to the charter, the candidate must also be a member of IEEE Communications Society.

-Nomination Process: Please email Mehmet Ulema (email@example.com), Chair of TNSM Advisory Board with copy to Nelson Fonseca (firstname.lastname@example.org), VP Publications, a letter of interest including qualifications.
+Nomination Process: Please email to Nelson Fonseca (firstname.lastname@example.org), VP Publications, a letter of interest showing the candidate´s view of JSAC and a short CV with emphasis on the candidate´s editorial experience.
+Self-nomination is encouraged.
 If you have any question or concern for the nomination process, please contact email@example.com.